 Typically, when we think of risk management’s focus, we think about the day to day physical risks to employees from climbing, slipping, falling or straining themselves.
 Safety managers tasked by business owners struggle to keep down the costs down for workers comp claims which could average, if litigated, about $250,000 dollars per case.

-Since working a short while in the business of injury prevention, I notice when I speak with business owners or executives now, it’s like they don’t seem to worry quite as much about the risks associated with data loss and downtime as they do with safety and liability.
+Being familiar with business of injury prevention, we’ve noticed when we speak with business owners or executives now, it’s like they don’t seem to worry quite as much about the risks associated with data loss and downtime as they do with safety and liability.
 Most of them totally trust that their IT teams have it covered (See C-level IT Disconnect) And let’s face it, no matter how much business acumen one possesses, we don’t always want to admit that we can’t understand or identify with what IT people are saying.
 What if we were just as comfortable avoiding conversations with our financial managers?
 We’d just take their word that the business if sound and move on.
 Never mind boring us with those P&L’s, balance sheets and meetings.

 Risk of data loss is the one thing that most business and industries have in common.
-So, what are the odds of getting hit with ransomware?
+So, what are the odds of getting hit with ransomware or having your data stolen?
 Well, a recent study by IBM revealed that 7 out of 10 CEO’s admit that they have been willing to pay the ransom to get their data back.

 Have that conversation with your department heads and include your IT Director or CIO.
 You’ll be glad you did!
 Because it’s not a matter of “if” you get ransomware it’s “when” you get ransomware.